 Exercise benefits the body in a number of ways and has been closely linked to longer duration and better quality of sleep at night.
 Exercise reduces stress and fatigues the body, preparing it for sleep.
 For some individuals, exercising late at night can overstimulate the body and disrupt sleep patterns; so many people choose to exercise first thing in the morning or several hours before bedtime to give their body time to cool off before bed.

-If you are having difficulty falling or staying asleep, or feel fatigued during the day, talk to your physician.
+If you’re having difficulty falling or staying asleep, or feel fatigued during the day, talk to your health provider.
 Sleep greatly affects your mental and physical health, so it’s important to advocate for yourself and stop suffering in silence.
-Make an appointment with your physician, or get a referral to one of our board-certified sleep disorder specialists at WWMG to take the first steps toward a better night’s sleep.